Kotlin/dataframe/plugins/README.md

 ## Usage

 ### Annotation processing
-Declare data schemas in your code and use them to access data in DataFrame's.
+Declare data schemas in your code and use them to access data in DataFrames.
 A data schema is an interface with properties and no type parameters annotated with `@DataSchema`:
 ```kotlin
 package org.example